arslankhanali/mlops-credit-fraud/README.md

 [GitHub Source](https://github.com/red-hat-data-services/credit-fraud-detection-demo)

 # Introduction
->**This deployment is based on validated pattern framework that uses GitOps to easily provision all operators and apps.**
->**This greatly reduces the time to provision everything manually.**
+This deployment is based on `validated pattern framework` that uses GitOps to easily provision all operators and apps This greatly reduces the time to provision everything manually
 ## Pre-requisites

 - Podman